DeclarativeHub/Layoutless/README.md

 ).scrolling(.vertical).fillingParent()
 ```

 What we end up with is a `layout` variable that is an instance of the `Layout` type.
 It represents a description of our layout.
 Nothing has actually been laid out at this point yet.
-No constrains have been set up yet.
+No constraints have been set up yet.
 To build the layout and make the framework create all relevant constraints and intermediary views, we need to lay our layout out:

 ```swift
 layout.layout(in: parentView)
 ```

 And that's it!
 The framework will create necessary Auto Layout constraints, embed the stack into a scroll view and add that as a subview of our parent view.
-To learn more about additional layout patterns, [peek into the implementation]().
+To learn more about additional layout patterns, [peek into the implementation](https://github.com/AbsurdAbstractions/Layoutless/blob/master/Sources/Layout/Layoutless.swift).
 It's crazy simple!
 You can easily create your own patterns.
-If you think you have something that could be usefull for everyone, feel free to make a PR.
+If you think you have something that could be useful for everyone, feel free to make a PR.

 Keep reading if you wish things were even simpler.